-Applicants should be notified in advance that there is an appeals procedure and be given details of how it operates.
-As part of this process a student can revise an application or submit new information.
+Applicants should be notified in advance that there is an appeals procedure and be provided with details of how it operates.
+As part of this process a student can revise their application or submit new information.

-The appeal should be examined by different persons from the first application, to ensure independence and objectivity.
+The appeal should be examined by different individuals from the first application, to ensure independence and objectivity.
 An appellant may be interviewed to verify details of the appeal.